-Waste Not, Want Not: Food wastage in Australia February 15, 2018
+Waste Not, Want Not: Food Wastage in AustraliaFebruary 15, 2018

 There’s no denying that we are all guilty of the rotten piece of fruit at the bottom of the refrigerator, the leftovers you forgot about, and the yoghurt which you bought but never got around to eating.
 If it’s happening in your home, your neighbours are most likely to be doing it too.
-This is a big problem in Australia and globally.
+This is a big problem both in Australia and globally.

-Why is it such a problem?
+Why is food waste a problem?